Aug. 7, 2018

 In this series I detail crimes committed by authors or writers.
-First up, two authors who became literary celebrities despite their criminal history....or even
+First up, two authors who became literary celebrities despite their criminal history....or even because of it.

 #JackHenryAbbott #IsseiSagawa #NormanMailer #GaryGilmore #TheExecutionersSong #Japan #cannibalism